Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **additionalColumns**: any: Specifies the additional columns to be added to source data.
 Type: array of objects(AdditionalColumns) (or Expression with resultType array of objects).
 * **includeDeletedObjects**: any: This property control whether query result contains Deleted objects.
 Default is false.
 Type: boolean (or Expression with resultType boolean).
 * **pageSize**: any: Page size for each http request, too large pageSize will caused timeout, default 300,000.
 Type: integer (or Expression with resultType integer).
+* **partitionOption**: any: Partition option for the SalesforceV2 connector in copy activity, AutoDetect or None.
+Type: string (or Expression with resultType string).
 * **query**: any: You can only use Salesforce Object Query Language (SOQL) query with limitations.
 For SOQL limitations, see this article: https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/queries.htm#SOQL%20Considerations.
 If query is not specified, all the data of the Salesforce object specified in ObjectApiName/reportId in dataset will be retrieved.
 Type: string (or Expression with resultType string).
 * **queryTimeout**: any: Query timeout.
 Type: string (or Expression with resultType string), pattern: ((\d+)\.)?(\d\d):(60|([0-5][0-9])):(60|([0-5][0-9])).
 * **SOQLQuery**: any: Deprecating, please use 'query' property instead.
 Type: string (or Expression with resultType string).